 Self injury Support (formerly Bristol Crisis Service for Women) is a national organisation that supports girls and women affected by self-injury or self-harm.
 We have carried out extensive research with women who self-injure, and through our work we have developed a deep understanding of the reasons individuals harm themselves and of the things they may find helpful or supportive.

-One of the biggest and best self-harm support communities on the internet.
-The website offers help on a variety of topics surrounding self-harm, including self injury, eating disorders, mental health issues, abuse and bullying, as well as drugs and alcohol and first aid.
+One of the biggest and best Self Harm Support Communities on the Internet, offers help on a variety of topics surrounding self harm, including self injury, eating disorders, mental health issues, abuse and bullying, as well as drugs and alcohol and first aid.

 Every year, one in four of us will experience a mental health problem.
 But hundreds of thousands of people are still struggling to get the support they need.
 Still unable to access the services that could change their life.
 Still facing prejudice and misunderstanding.
 Mind believes no one should have to face a mental health problem alone.
 We’ll listen, give you support and advice, and fight your corner.
 And we’ll push for a better deal and respect for everyone experiencing a mental health problem.